depthbomb/Scraps/README.md

 	<img src="https://i.imgur.com/xrXwZj7.png">
 </p>

-> **ATTENTION:** Scraps is no longer being updated and will no longer work due to Cloudflare browser checks on the Scrap.TF website (good on them).
+> **ATTENTION:** Scrap.TF has started to occasionally require captcha verification via CloudFlare.
+In these events Scraps will not function properly.

 The idea for Scraps was conceived during one of my periods of "devious programming".